-As humans we can’t help but to be visual people.
-Whether you’re passing a billboard, flipping through a magazine, watching TV or surfing the web.
+As humans, we can’t help but be visual people.
+Whether you’re passing a billboard, flipping through a magazine, watching TV, or surfing the web.
 We see content everywhere.
 But do you remember any of it?
 Do you remember what that ad was for when scrolling down your social media page?

 Chances are, if it didn’t catch your attention then you probably won’t remember it.
 The best thing to do for your brand is to create content that not only stands out but also has visual elements that are memorable.
 And the best way to do that?
 Use our 10 social media graphic design tips.

 Let’s dig into these 10 creative graphic design tips for your social media so we can make sure your social media content is not only engaging but consisting of all important elements to create lasting impressions.

 1. Find Your Goal

-The first and most important of the graphic design tips when creating social media content, and all of your digital marketing content, is that you need to have a goal.
-Setting up a goal will be the base in creating your design for your social media content.
+The first and most important of the graphic design tips when creating social media content, and all of your digital content marketing, is that you need to have a goal.
+Setting up a goal will be the basis for creating your design for your social media content.
 So let’s figure out what it is that you are trying to do and then let’s make a story out of it.